 Allows an individual who is a resident of New Hampshire or an employer with under 100 employees to purchase health insurance from out-of-state health insurance carriers.

 Allows health insurance companies to sell health insurance policies that do not comply with certain New Hampshire health insurance standards established in law.
 This would allow out-of-state licensed companies to sell policies in New Hampshire.

 Allows some individuals and businesses to purchase health insurance from out-of-state companies.

 Allows individuals and employers with under 100 employees to purchase insurance out-of-state.

 Should NH residents be allowed to purchase health insurance policies approved in other states?

-Legislators are considering a bill allowing individuals and businesses with under 100 employees to purchase health insurance from out-of-state.
-A Senate committee recommended the bill be killed, siding with a study commission report from 2018 which argued an out-of-state health insurance option isn't viable right now.
+In March, the Senate killed a bill allowing individuals and businesses with under 100 employees to purchase health insurance from out-of-state, siding with a study commission report from 2018 which argued an out-of-state health insurance option isn't viable right now.